mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 private final byte[] value;
 {% endhighlight %}

 Why are Strings immutable?
 Security and thread-safety are the good answers, but in terms of performance we will be mostly interested in objects caching, implemented via **String pool**.
 Technically, it is a memory space located now on a Java heap.
-When you creates a new string variable with value already existing in the pool, JVM doesn't have to create another entry, and reference to existing object would be returned.
+When you create a new string variable with value already existing in the pool, JVM doesn't have to create another entry, and reference to existing object would be returned.
 It helps to reduce memory consumption of Java programs as Strings are very common objects in any application.

 Immutability and caching are also helpful when computing String's hash, as it can be saved after the first call to hashcode() method.
 It gives performance boost when using structures like HashMaps, where hashes are required to determine to which bucket object should be put.